DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-view.md

 ------|------|------------
 tableRow | [TableRow](#table-row) | Specifies a table row
 tableColumn | [TableColumn](#table-column) | Specifies a table column
-style? | Object | Styles that should be applied to the root cell element colSpan? | number | Specifies the number of columns the cell spans
+value | any | The value to be rendered within a cell style? | Object | Styles that should be applied to the root cell element colSpan? | number | Specifies the number of columns the cell spans